atomcorp/themes/README.md

 ## Credits

   - The OneDark theme was created by [azrikahar](https://github.com/azrikahar)
-  - The Vintage theme was created by [atomcorp](https://github.com/atomcorp)
   - The DraculaPlus and Material Darker theme was created by [jos3s](https://github.com/jos3s)

 ## Running